 At that moment I could see that Ben enjoyed having my company.
 He ended his comment with, “The only trees around here are those devilish Cholla.”

 Near Ben’s camp, in the dark, using a small flashlight, I found a Cholla cactus skeleton that would serve as our Christmas tree.
 The Cholla skeleton made a fitting desert Christmas tree.
-I piled some large rocks around the base of our tree and once the Cholla was secure Ben and I went about decorating it.
+I piled some large rocks around the base of our tree to hold it in place.
+Once the Cholla was secure Ben and I went about decorating it.

 We placed the Christmas bulb from my mother’s tree on top of the Cholla.
 We added a few pieces of tinfoil here and there.
 We then made some ornaments out of empty Sardine and bean can lids.
-Ben had a plentiful supply.
+Ben had a plentiful supply because he loved Sardines and beans.
 We made a simple garland out of bits of colored string we found in camp.

 The tree was not an ordinary one, but then Ben was by no means an ordinary man.
 This was also no ordinary occasion for Ben.
 The meaning of Christmas had found its way back into Ben’s heart in that odd appearing Christmas tree.
 We laughed together of our effort to create a Christmas tree.
 We had found the spirit of Christmas together.

 We sat admiring our handy work when Ben reached into his bag and removed a very old Bible, then placed it under our tree.
-With a tear in his eye he said, “Isn’t this what Christmas is really about?”
+He looked at me with a tear in his eye, and said, “Isn’t this what Christmas is really about?”

 Yes, we were celebrating Jesus Christ’s birthday in the simplest manner.
-The happiness of sharing our friendship on that Christmas Eve I will never forget.
+I will never forget the happiness of sharing our friendship on that Christmas Eve.

 My father eventually talked Ben into returning to society and being a friend to others.
-Each Christmas for many years, until his death, we received a card from him addressed to “My Desert Christmas Friends,” and simply signed “Ben.”
+Ben returned to the world of the living and each Christmas for many years, until his death, we received a card from him addressed to “My Desert Christmas Friends,” and simply signed “Ben”.

-After 50 years, Sharon and I still decorate and enjoy a Cholla cactus skeleton in our home for Christmas with our traditional tree.
+After fifty years, Sharon and I still decorate and enjoy a Cholla cactus skeleton in our home for Christmas along with our traditional tree.